percona/everest-doc/docs/install/uninstallEverest.md

 ## How to remove CRDs

-During the installation of Everest, the following operators will be installed as well:
+During the installation of Everest, the following operators will be installed:

 - Everest
 - VictoriaMetrics
 - OLM

-Besides the operators mentioned above, you have the option to install at least one of the following operators.
+Besides the operators mentioned above, you need to install at least one of the following operators.

 - [Percona Operator for MySQL](https://docs.percona.com/percona-operator-for-mysql/pxc/index.html)
 - [Percona Operator for MongoDB](https://docs.percona.com/percona-operator-for-mongodb/index.html)